- Homework Help

 Connecticut Network – The Connecticut Network is a partnership of CPTV, Connecticut Public Affairs Network, Connecticut Community Colleges, and the New England Cable Television Association.
 These organizations have joined forces to provide “unedited and unbiased” coverage of all three branches of Connecticut’s government through television and the Internet.
 Watch press conferences or live coverage of the state senate in session.

 Connecticut State Register and Manual – Browse the contents of the State Register and Manual.

-Connecticut’s History – Developed by the Connecticut Humanities Council, this web site is a great place for anyone interested in learning more about programs and resources involving cultural heritage of Connecticut.
+Connecticut’s History – Developed by the Connecticut Humanities Council, this website is a great place for anyone interested in learning more about programs and resources involving the cultural heritage of Connecticut.
 There’s a lot of history here just waiting to be discovered.

 State Health Facts Online – See how Connecticut compares to other states in many issues surrounding healthcare.
 The Kaiser Family Foundation’s web site includes information for all fifty states.

-ID Theft – The Federal Trade Commission maintains this site, and updates it regularly law enforcement updates, and links to other sites that offer information about identity theft.
-This site also describes the various ways that identity thieves work along with consumer alerts, and how to file a complaint.
+ID Theft – The Federal Trade Commission maintains this site, and populates it regularly law with enforcement updates, and links to other sites that offer information about identity theft.
+This site also describes the various ways that identity thieves work, along with consumer alerts, and how to file a complaint.

 Free Credit Reports – Beginning September 1, 2005, free credit reports are now accessible to all Americans.
 Nationwide consumer reporting companies are now required to provide you with a free copy of your credit report, at your request, once every 12 months.
 This site provides the details for getting your credit report from either the web link, the telephone number, or the mailing address of the Annual Credit Report Request Service.